AndrewRadev/protein-runway/README.md

 **Important**: When asked for a "root prefix", you can choose:

 - `.micromamba`, without the `~` at the beginning.
 This will create one folder named `.micromamba` where you currently are, which contains the default environment.
 When you create a new environment while inside a project, it will create a new `.micromamba` folder inside that project for your new environment.
-- `$VSC_DATA/.micromamba`: This will create one directory that will hold all your environments.
+- `/some/absolute/path/micromamba`: This will create one directory that will hold all your environments.
+You can `echo $VSC_DATA/micromamba` and then copy that.

 By default, micromamba creates environments in the home directory.
 You don't want that on the VSC or you'll run out of quota.
 The `.micromamba` directory is gitignored in the protein-runway project, so it's a fine choice.
-It's also okay to choose `$VSC_DATA/micromamba` or whatever you like inside of `$VSC_DATA`.
+It's also okay to choose `$VSC_DATA/micromamba` or whatever you like inside of `$VSC_DATA`, just make sure to *expand* it beforehand.

 Set up and activate a `protein-runway` environment from the env file in the repo: